-At June 30, 2012, DWM Petroleum owned and controlled 200,000,000 common shares of Petromanas and it had the right to acquire a further 50,000,000 common shares (referred to as "Performance Shares") upon the occurrence of certain conditions.
-The 200,000,000 common shares represented approximately 31.7% of the issued and outstanding common shares of Petromanas.
-On July 6, 2012, DWM Petroleum sold 10,000,000 of these shares to one unrelated party.
-On August 17, 2012, pursuant to agreements dated August 13, 2012, DWM Petroleum sold an additional 90,000,000 of these Petromanas shares to twelve unrelated parties, together with the right to receive 22.5% of the Performance Shares if and when any Performance Shares are issued by Petromanas.
+On September 30, 2012, DWM Petroleum owned and controlled 100,000,000 common shares of Petromanas and it had the right to acquire a further 50,000,000 common shares (referred to as "Performance Shares") upon the occurrence of certain conditions.
+The 100,000,000 common shares represent approximately 15.85% of the issued and outstanding common shares of Petromanas.

-Since the shares were subject to a hold period of thirteen months, and because the shares were also deposited into escrow and subject to a fixed escrow release schedule, the Company deemed them to have a Level 2 input for the calculation of the fair value in accordance with ASC 820 (Fair value measurements and disclosures).
+Since the shares were subject to a hold period of thirty months, and because the shares were also deposited into escrow and subject to a fixed escrow release schedule, the Company deemed them to have a Level 2 input for the calculation of the fair value in accordance with ASC 820 (Fair value measurements and disclosures).
 The Company applies an annual discount rate of 12% on the quoted market price based on the time before the shares become freely tradable.
 The discount rate is an estimate of the cost of capital, based on previous long-term debt the Company has issued.

-The quoted market price for one common share of Petromanas on June 30, 2012 was CAD \$0.22 (approximately USD \$0.22).
+The quoted market price for one common share of Petromanas on September 30, 2012 was CA\$0.20.

 In order to calculate the fair value of the Company's investment in Petromanas the Company has discounted the market price of the shares based on the escrow release schedule.
-The effective discount applied on the quoted market price of the shares is 1.35%.
+The effective discount applied on the quoted market price of the shares is 1.37%.

-During the six month period ended June 30, 2012 and 2011, respectively, the Company recorded \$12,977,280 unrealized loss/gain on investment in Petromanas and \$(16,236,143) unrealized loss on investment, respectively.
+During the nine-month periods ended September 30, 2012 and 2011, respectively, the Company recorded \$6,306,060 unrealized gain on investment in Petromanas and \$(49,090,911) unrealized loss on investment, respectively.

-During the three month periods ended June 30, 2012 and 2011, respectively, the Company recorded \$(2,792,540) unrealized loss/gain on investment in Petromanas and \$(7,615,886) unrealized loss on investment, respectively.
+During the three-month periods ended September 30, 2012 and 2011, respectively, the Company recorded \$(6,671,220) unrealized loss on investment in Petromanas and \$(32,854,768) unrealized loss on investment, respectively.